UnlyEd/next-right-now/concepts/testing.md

 ## CI tests Workflow

-Zeit will automatically run the tests before deploying, as configured in the `yarn build` command.
+Vercel will automatically run the tests before deploying, as configured in the `yarn build` command.

 > If any test fail, the deployment will be aborted.
 This ensures that any code that doesn't pass the tests never get deployed online.

-Once a deployment has been deployed on Zeit, **Github Actions** will run our **E2E tests**, to make sure that the app behaves as expected.
+Once a deployment has been deployed on Vercel, **Github Actions** will run our **E2E tests**, to make sure that the app behaves as expected.
 This can also be considered as an integration tests suite.

 ## Running tests manually (locally)